 Some worked examples might also help.

 When does the ban period start?

-The ban period will start on the date an individual left UK or, if there in the case of a 10 year ban following the use of deception in an application, from the date of the refusal of that application.
+The ban will start on the date the person leaves UK or, in the case of a ten-year ban following the use of deception in an application, from the date of the refusal of that application.

 When do re-entry bans not apply?

 Re-entry bans do not apply to applications made under:

 - Appendix FM (Immigration Rule A320)